 - Augmented and virtual reality (the future of educational technologies in some areas)

-- Security concerns (quiz answers may contain personal information, and should be encoded and transmitted over https://)
+- Security concerns (quiz answers may contain personal info, and should be encoded and transmitted over https:// protocol)

 How xAPI Works

 Application programming interface (API) is an option to exchange data between various systems, applications, websites, etc.